The Carnival Is Over: Stenka Razin

 The song gave the title to the famous 1938 Soviet musical comedy Volga-Volga.
 It was performed by the Osipov State Russian Folk Orchestra (balalaikas and domras) during their 1967 tour of Australia.
-It is played to symbolic effect by the band in a cafe in the 1988 film The Unbearable Lightness of Being after Soviet tanks have crushed the Prague Spring.
+It is played to symbolic effect by the band in a cafe in the 1988 film The Unbearable Lightness of Being, after Soviet tanks have crushed the Prague Spring.

-The American folk singer Pete Seeger wrote an English language version of "Stenka Razin" called "River of My Country" in the 1950s.
-This song was included in his album Love Songs for Friends and Foes (1956).
-The lyrics were not a translation of the Russian song, but were newly composed by Seeger himself, while maintaining the motif of the river.
+In the 1950s, American folk singer Pete Seeger wrote an English language version of "Stenka Razin" called "River of My People".
+The song was included in his album Love Songs for Friends and Foes (1956).
+The lyrics were not a translation of the Russian lyrics, but were written by Seeger, while maintaining the motif of the river.

 The Seekers version

-Tom Springfield was introduced to the song "Stenka Razin" at the Joint Services School for Linguists during his National Service (1952–54).
-The school was known as “the Russian course”, and its purpose was to train conscripts in intelligence techniques.
-Springfield joined the school’s Russian choir, and they sang "Stenka Razin" together (in Russian) as part of the course.
+Tom Springfield was introduced to the song "Stenka Razin" at the Joint Services School for Linguists during his National Service from 1952 to 1954.
+The school was known as “the Russian course”, and its purpose was to train conscripts in intelligence techniques and provide language training, principally in Russian.
+Springfield joined the school's Russian choir, and they sang "Stenka Razin" in Russian as part of the course.

 Springfield adapted the folk song melody in two significant ways.
-He altered the time signature from 3/4 to 4/4, and he added a chorus, allowing him to expand the Song structure to AABABA from the simple AAA structure of the original.
+He altered the time signature from 3/4 to 4/4, and he added a chorus, allowing him to expand the song structure to AABABA from the simple AAA structure of the original.
 His decision to base his third song for the Seekers on the haunting Russian melody proved to be "a gold mine".

-Early in 1965, Springfield travelled to Brazil, where he witnessed the Carnival in Rio.
-This provided the basis for his new lyrics, including the Commedia del'arte characters Pierrot and Columbine, who feature in the chorus.
-The song depicts "the joys of love" experienced by Pierrot and Columbine - when they have to part, the carnival is over.
+Early in 1965, Springfield travelled to Brazil and witnessed the Carnival in Rio.
+That provided the basis for his new lyrics, including those in the chorus which compare the couple in the song to the perpetually unhappy Commedia dell'arte characters: "But the joys of love are fleeting / For Pierrot and Columbine."
+The male partner has possibly been drafted, ending their "carnival".
+The "harbour light" is calling him away as they say goodbye.
+However, rather than the tragic ending of "Stenka Razin", there is hope that the partner will return.
+Whatever happens, she says "I will love you 'til I die."

 Boney M. version

 The German band Boney M. released their cover version of the Seekers' song in 1982 under the title "The Carnival Is Over (Goodbye True Lover)".
 The song featured Liz Mitchell on lead vocal, and included a new original verse by producer Frank Farian and lyricist Catherine Courage to introduce Reggie Tsiboe as a vocalist following the departure of Bobby Farrell from the band.
 Despite reaching No.11 in the Swiss charts, the single was widely considered Boney M.'s first flop.

-Farian attempted to remedy this failure by producing a number of shorter versions, culminating in a release for the Japanese market in which Reggie Tsiboe's interpolated verse was eliminated.
-This can be found on "Their Most Beautiful Ballads" (2001) - it had no more success than previous versions.
+Farian attempted to remedy this failure by producing a number of shorter versions, culminating in a release for the Japanese market in which Tsiboe's interpolated verse was omitted.
+This can be found on the 2001 album Their Most Beautiful Ballads, but it had no more success than previous versions.